swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/formatting-your-documentation-content.md

 Both methods have an identical symbol path of `SlothCreator/Sloth/update(_:)`.
 In this scenario, and to ensure uniqueness, DocC uses the symbol's unique identifier instead of its name to disambiguate.
-DocC's warnings about ambiguous symbol links present the suggested disambiguation for each possible symbol that the ambiguous link could refer to.
+DocC's warnings about ambiguous symbol links suggests one disambiguation for each of the symbols that match the ambiguous symbol path.

 ```markdown
 ### Updating Sloths